 My child has prominent ears, shall I bring him to your clinic?

-Children are usually eligible for surgery on the NHS without cost and you should ask you’re a GP for a referral.
+Children are usually eligible for surgery on the NHS without cost and you should ask your a GP for a referral.
 Alder Hey children’s Hospital that serves the North West carries out numerous procedures each year by experienced paediatric plastic surgeons.

 Rhinoplasty is a surgical procedure aimed to improve the appearance of the nose and improve breathing.
 The decision to undergo a rhinoplasty is often an emotional one and unlike many other surgeries that aim to reduce the signs of aging, a rhinoplasty can change the way you look.
 This can improve self-esteem and confidence.
 Lots of time is spent discussing your aims and assessing the balance between the nose and the rest of the face.